 The Rick and Morty Season 2 finale — “The Wedding Squanchers” — saw Rick turn himself in to face life in Galactic Federation prison, and the Smith family returned home to find that the same federation had taken control of Earth.
-The surprise airing of the Season 3 premiere — “The Rickshank Redemption” — on April 1 undid just about all of that, ended Beth and Jerry’s marriage, killed Rick C-137’s body.
+The surprise airing of the Season 3 premiere — “The Rickshank Redemption” — on April 1 undid just about all of that, ended Beth and Jerry’s marriage, and killed Rick C-137’s body.
 But none of that mattered when Rick and Morty continued with “Rickmancing the Stone” in a Mad Max wasteland.
 Utter madness at a breakneck pace?
 Sounds like Rick and Morty continue on July 30, 2017.

 Editor’s Note: This article is updated as new information about Rick and Morty Season 3 is released.